victor-smirnov/digital-philosophy/Plans.md

 For developers coming to the modern AI with GOFAI and data engineering background, this view at how transformers work may say a lot.
 Attention layers extract complex "linguistic features" from tokens of text and _regroup_ them with tokens themselves, effectively _semantically enriching_ them.
 This enrichment information is accumulated in "vacant" dimensions of token embeddings.
 So it's very similar to extending a semantic micro-graph of some fact or feature, or putting new information into JSON object related to the fact/feature.
 The "real magic" is in the _last layer_ of Decoder converting all this "linguistic information" accumulated in the last token's vector into the _next token prediction_.
 Transformations in attention layers can be understood in a "symbolic" way (as a set of rules -- see the [RASP DSL](https://arxiv.org/abs/2106.06981) above), but the last layer can hardly be represented this way.
 It's just a rather large function mapping enriched token embeddings back to token probabilities.

-### Advanced Topics
+### Mindware

 So, Transformer neural network is a pretty simple form of a "vectorized" FCRS that is practically Turing-complete (TC).
 Training symbolic variants of TC system is considered in Inductive Programming (IndProg, with variants) where are looking for a program generating data (or computing a function) in the program space.
 And IndProg is practically infeasible due to the size of the search space.

 When we train a Transformer NN, we do something different.
 Gradient-descend-based function optimization _is a_ search method, but the search is performed in the space with different properties:
 1. It's a multi-demensional space where search is performed simultaneously in hundreds of dimensions and directions.
 2. The search is performed in the space of _approximate_ models that is much (exponentially) more densely populated than the space of exact classical symbolic programs.
 So finding some solution to demonstrate a "promising results" is much easier (faster).
 3. While some algorithmic structure is indeed learned at training time, the training data itself already contains strong algorithmic structure in the form of first-person _narratives_ ("I do this and that").
 So training process translates and generalizes those implicit algorithmic structures into the form of "vectorized rules" of attention blocks.

-TBC...

-## Mindware -- Software 3.0 and Programming 3.0

-TBC...
+And, surprisingly, it works.

+The latter is probably the most important claim in this entire work.
+Narratives are abundant in textual data, and functional core of Observer is pretty simple that even a relatively small LMs can generalize this data well enough to demonstrate _weak_ agentic properties.
+Large enough LMs can demonstrate elements of _strong_ agency (elements of free will, etc).
+It means that manifestation of corresponding functions is gradual and manageable under some conditions.

+In this context Computational Consciousness (CC) is not just a self-referential aspect of corresponding functionality.
+CC is a universal functional basis capable of expressing any computable functionality.
+So it is expected that "deeply self-referential" properties will be found in many corresponding data structures.

+CC-level programming is called here "Mindware".

+### Extensions

+TBC ...

 ## Development Platform

 Based on the [Memoria Framework...](https://memoria-framework.dev)

-## Conclusions

 TBC...